DataDog/hiring-engineers/answers.md

 * Set the Timeboard's timeframe to the past 5 minutes

-Timeboard can only be set to a minimum of the last 15 mins in the UI as far as I can tell?
+The screenshot above shows me accessing the Timeboard from the UI.
+However, the Timeboard can only be set to a minimum of the last 15 mins in the UI and so it is not possible to set it to 5 mins.

 * Take a snapshot of this graph and use the @ notation to send it to yourself.

-See the screenshot of the email below:
+See the screenshot of the email below where I sent the graph to myself by email:

 ![ScreenShot](img/email_mymetric1.JPG)

 * **Bonus Question**: What is the Anomaly graph displaying?

 The anomaly graph is telling me that it doesn't have enough historical data yet for this algorithm.
+The problem here is that anomaly detection requires a larger amount of historical data than I had collected at that point to be able to make good predictions using a baseline of past behaviour.

+See the Datadog support page here for a full description: [Anomaly Detection](https://docs.datadoghq.com/monitors/monitor_types/anomaly/)

 ## Monitoring Data